 As emotional as the devastation of Hurricane Ike has been to the Texas Coastal Community, the reward is watching strong individuals build their lives back one repair at a time.

 It’s my pleasure to be a resource for you on flood insurance questions.
-Visit my website at www.PaulaSmithInsurance.com and request free home inventory software, my compliments.
+Contact Paula Smith Insurance at (281) 488-8880 for a hassle free quote or to request a free home inventory software, my compliments.